 Senior Web Architect

-I’ve started my career in late nineties as a Software Developer for Oil Research company with a certain degree in scientific research.
+I started my career in late nineties as a Software Developer for Oil Research company with a certain degree in scientific research.
 A solid background in math and physics was a great helping hand to complete my bachelor degrees in Geophysics and Computer Science.
-However, Dot-com boom helped me to realize all different opportunities on foreign markets in business related solutions.
+However, Dot-com boom helped me to realise all different opportunities on foreign markets in business related solutions.

 Multiple US companies popped up and offered great options for recent graduates and I have used this opportunity to join a project related to Warranty automation business for Komatsu and Paccar.
 Despite of risky web only approach and IE5 web browser, we’ve completed this project on time.
 This was the beginning of XHR driven web sites.

 For the last 6 years, I have been working for Workbench.
 During that time, I was able to utilise my skills and recent technologies to convert Workbench and grow a Web only solution.